-After Sir John Everett Millais (British, Southampton 1829–1896 London)
+After Sir John Everett Millais British

 Not on view

-It took Millais seven years to design twenty New Testament parables for the Dalziel Brothers, and the resulting prints are pinnacles of illustration and wood engraving.
-The artist wrote to his engravers, 'I can do ordinary drawings as quickly as most men, but these designs can scarcely be regarded in the same light—each Parable I illustrate perhaps a dozen times before I fix and the ‘Hidden Treasures’ I have altered on the wood at least six times.”
-Pre-Raphaelite ideals shaped the combination of down-to-earth imagery and detailed naturalism.
-The parables, mostly recorded in the Gospel of Luke, use simple narratives to teach deep spiritual truths, and Millais’s images operate in a similar way.
+It took Millais seven years to design twenty images inspired by New Testament Parables for the Dalziel Brothers, and the resulting prints are considered pinnacles of wood engraved illustration.
+The artist wrote to his publishers, "I can do ordinary drawings as quickly as most men, but these designs can scarcely be regarded in the same light—each Parable I illustrate perhaps a dozen times before I fix [the image]."
+After completing a design, Millais transferred it to a woodblock coated with "Chinese" white for skilled engravers to carve.
+Finally, he reviewed proofs, and final adjustments were made before the final printing.

 The Parable of the Wicked Husbandmen appears in Matthew 21:33-46, Mark 12:1-12, and Luke 20:9-19, and tells how a vineyard owner entrusts his property to caretakers.
 When servants and the owner's son arrive to claim the harvest they are attacked and killed.
 Pre-Raphaelite ideals shaped the combination of detailed naturalism and down-to-earth imagery to produce a work distinctly different than most religious art of the period.